briandgomez/Study/Security+/Security Operations.md

 - <u>Access controls</u>: after being authenticated, users need the resources in order to do their job
     - The process of determining rights

-- <u>Mandatory Access Control</u>: the OS limits the operation on an object
+- <u>Mandatory Access Control</u>: when the OS or security system enforces access based on security labels assigned to users and resources
     - Every object gets a label (i.e. confidential, secret, top secret, etc.)
     - The admin decides who has what access